-As the population burst, people needed places to go and things to do.
+As the population burst, people needed places to go and activities.
 With few public parks and a raging gambling and prostitution scene, there weren’t a lot of things for families and particularly children to do.
 There were a lot of ambitious businessmen, and were willing to try different ventures.

 Making Money from Nature

-By then, that shift in the river left an Oxbow Lake behind.
-Eventually known as Lake Nakoma or Cut-Off Lake, it was a few miles north of downtown Omaha and just across the way from North Omaha.
+Cut-Off Lake was a few miles north of downtown Omaha and just across the way from North Omaha.
 Renowned for its natural beauty, it was said that this lake “is unsurpassed for its purity and absolute freedom from organic matter.”
-The Arctic Ice Company plundered the lake throughout the winter to fill the city’s ice boxes all year long.
-(Important take-away: Originally called Oxbow Lake, the place known as Lake Nakoma, Cut-Off Lake, Lake Nakomis, and now called Carter Lake, are the same thing.)
+The Arctic Ice Company was one of three icehouses that plundered the lake throughout the winter to fill the city’s ice boxes all year long.

 The Omaha and Council Bluffs Street Railway Company was owned by ambitious businessmen.
 In the 1880s, they bought a slice of beachfront property on what we now call Carter Lake.
 The Company opened it to the public in the 1890s.

 Back then, hopping on one of the company’s trolleys was the best way to get to the beach.
 Fun-seekers from Near North Omaha, Florence, Benson, or the Gifford Park neighborhood and others across the city could also get to Cutoff Lake relatively easily by walking, bicycling, or wagoning along Locust Street, or meandering in their early auto along Omaha’s boulevard system.